oracle/python-cx_Oracle/README.md

 [homepage](https://oracle.github.io/python-cx_Oracle/index.html) for a
 feature list.

-cx_Oracle 6 has been tested with Python version 2.7, and with versions 3.4 and higher.
-You can use cx_Oracle with Oracle 11.2, 12.1 and 12.2
-client libraries.
-Oracle's standard client-server version interoperability allows connection to both older and newer databases, for example Oracle 12.2 client libraries can connect to Oracle Database 11.2.
+cx_Oracle 7 has been tested with Python version 2.7, and with versions 3.5 and higher.
+You can use cx_Oracle with Oracle 11.2 and higher client libraries (including Oracle 18.3).
+Oracle's standard client-server version interoperability allows connection to both older and newer databases, for example Oracle 18.3 client libraries can connect to Oracle Database 11.2.

 ## Installation